dmitrykez/ESP_Damper/README.md

   When an MQTT command is received, it’s converted into the appropriate IR format.
   The relevant RMT channel switches to TX mode, sends the command to the TAC-910, and then returns to RX mode.

-- **FW update**
+- **OTA Firmware Updates**
-  The FW can be updated using OTA by accessing the controller in your browser using controller IP address.
+  Firmware can be updated over-the-air (OTA) by accessing the controller through its IP address in a web browser.

 ---